ROCm/HIP/docs/what_is_hip.rst

 What is HIP?
 *******************************************************************************

-The Heterogeneous-computing Interface for Portability (HIP) API is a C++ runtime API and kernel language that lets developers create portable applications running in heterogeneous systems, using CPUs and AMD GPUs or NVIDIA GPUs from a single source code.
-HIP provides a simple marshalling language to access either the AMD ROCM back-end, or NVIDIA CUDA back-end, to build and run application kernels.
+HIP is a C++ runtime API and kernel language for AMD GPUs.
+It is part of AMD's ROCm platform and lets developers create applications that run on heterogeneous systems, using CPUs and AMD GPUs from a single source code base.

 .. figure:: data/what_is_hip/hip.svg
     :alt: HIP in an application.
     :align: center

-* HIP is a thin API with little or no performance impact over coding directly in NVIDIA CUDA or AMD :doc:`ROCm <rocm:what-is-rocm>`.
+* HIP is a thin API with little or no performance impact over coding directly in AMD :doc:`ROCm <rocm:what-is-rocm>`.

-* HIP enables coding in a single-source C++ programming language including features such as templates, C++11 lambdas, classes, namespaces, and more.
+* HIP enables coding in a single-source C++ programming language, including features such as templates, C++11 lambdas, classes, namespaces, and more.

-* Developers can specialize for the platform (CUDA or ROCm) to tune for performance or handle tricky cases.
+* Developers can tune for performance or handle tricky cases via HIP.

-ROCm offers compilers (``clang``, ``hipcc``), code profilers (``rocprof``, ``omnitrace``), debugging tools (``rocgdb``), libraries and HIP with the runtime API and kernel language, to create heterogeneous applications running on both CPUs and GPUs.
-ROCm provides marshalling libraries like :doc:`hipFFT <hipfft:index>` or :doc:`hipBLAS <hipblas:index>` that act as a thin programming layer over either NVIDIA CUDA or AMD ROCm to enable support for either back-end.
-These libraries offer pointer-based memory interfaces and are easily integrated into your applications.
+ROCm offers compilers (``clang``, ``hipcc``), code profilers (``rocprofv3``), debugging tools (``rocgdb``), libraries and HIP with the runtime API and kernel language, to create heterogeneous applications running on both CPUs and GPUs.
+ROCm provides libraries like :doc:`hipFFT <hipfft:index>` and :doc:`hipBLAS <hipblas:index>` that provide API compatibility with equivalent NVIDIA CUDA libraries, making it easier to port existing NVIDIA CUDA applications.
+These libraries provide pointer-based memory interfaces and can be easily integrated into your applications.

-HIP supports the ability to build and run on either AMD GPUs or NVIDIA GPUs.
+GPU programmers with NVIDIA CUDA experience will find the HIP API straightforward.
-GPU Programmers familiar with NVIDIA CUDA or OpenCL will find the HIP API familiar and easy to use.
-Developers no longer need to choose between AMD or NVIDIA GPUs.
-You can quickly port your application to run on the available hardware while maintaining a single codebase.
-The :doc:`HIPify <hipify:index>` tools, based on the clang front-end and Perl language, can convert CUDA API calls into the corresponding HIP API calls.
-However, HIP is not intended to be a drop-in replacement for CUDA, and developers should expect to do some manual coding and performance tuning work for AMD GPUs to port existing projects as described :doc:`HIP porting guide <how-to/hip_porting_guide>`.
+You can quickly port NVIDIA CUDA applications to run on AMD GPUs.
+The :doc:`HIPify <hipify:index>` tools, based on the clang front-end and Perl language, can convert NVIDIA CUDA API calls into the corresponding HIP API calls.
+However, HIP is not intended to be a drop-in replacement for NVIDIA CUDA, and developers should expect to do some manual coding and performance tuning work to port existing projects to AMD GPUs as described in the :doc:`HIP porting guide <how-to/hip_porting_guide>`.

 HIP provides two components: those that run on the CPU, also known as host system, and those that run on GPUs, also referred to as device.
 The host-based